 As a volunteer befriender you'll offer support and friendship to adults with learning disabilities and/or autism.
 Members of the scheme may also have a physical or sensory disability, and mental health needs.

 This is an exciting project launched in response to the impact that prolonged periods of isolation have had on those who are vulnerable within our community.
-You’ll give people regular valuable contact with someone outside their immediate support bubble, helping them feel less alone during a time which is so uncertain.
+You’ll give people regular valuable contact with someone outside their immediate support bubble, helping them feel less alone.

 You’ll support them to maintain positive mental health and encourage communication on meaningful topics or shared interests, helping promote positive outlooks and raised confidence.

-Ideally we’d like our befrienders to commit to a visiting one of our members a week, and spending up to two hours with them.
-We are asking for a commitment of at least 6 months to enable us to give our members some stability.
+Ideally we’d like our befrienders to commit to visiting one of our members a week, and spending up to two hours with them.
+We're asking for a commitment of at least 6 months to enable us to give our members some stability.

 Who we're looking for

 There are many qualities and characteristics that create a strong and valuable befriender.
-We are looking for volunteers who are:
+We need volunteers who are:

 - Good listeners

-- Understand how a learning disability can impact life
+- Able to understand how a learning disability can impact somebody's life

 - Able to approach new people without prejudice